niemopen/niem-naming-design-rules/ndr6src.md

 A [code datatype](#def) is a Restriction in which each value that is valid for the datatype corresponds to a code value in a code list.

 Many code datatypes have simple content composed of xs:enumeration values.
-Code types may also be constructed using the NIEM Code Lists Specification [[Code Lists]](#references), which supports code lists defined using a variety of methods, including CSV spreadsheets; these are represented by a [CodeListBinding](#414-codelistbinding-class) object, described below.
+Code types may also be  constructed using the NIEM Code Lists Specification [[Code Lists]](#ref), which supports code lists defined using a variety of methods, including CSV spreadsheets; these are represented by a [CodeListBinding](#414-codelistbinding-class) object, described below.

 ## 4.13 Facet class